EntilZha/PyFunctional/README.md

 # Motivation
 [Blog post about ScalaFunctional](http://entilzha.github.io/blog/2015/03/14/functional-programming-collections-python/)

 `ScalaFunctional` exists to make functional programming with collections easy and intuitive in Python.
 It borrows the functional programming APIs from Scala and Apache Spark.
+A better name for the package may have been something along "data pipelines", or simply "pipelines", but naming is hard.

 To demonstrate the different style of Python map/filter/reduce, list comprehensions, and `ScalaFunctional`, the code block below does the same thing in all three: manipulate a list of numbers to compute a result.
+There is a bonus at the end using the `_` operator borrowed from `fn.py` (note: it works well in python 3, but not well in python 2).

 ```python
 l = [1, 2, -1, -2]